 If you have been travelling within Europe prior to your trip to Switzerland, bear in mind that Euro Pass does not work here.
 The public transportation here is privatised, hence you need to get a Swiss Travel Pass.

 You can also check out the ride-sharing app Blablahcar for cheaper transportation.
 As for driving in this country, it could give you more access to a select few places but there are no road connectivities to the mountain ranges.

 Food is quite expensive in Switzerland like most other things.
 Supermarkets like Coop, Migros ,Olga are a favourite among budget travellers.
 Most hotels in Switzerland give you complimentary travel cards, which enables you to use the public transportation free of cost within that town.

 Swiss Rail Website: www.sbb.ch

 Approx. Cost for Swiss Pass- $120-$130 per person

 Only a 5 minute cab ride from Martigny Railway Station, this museum is like none other.
 A lively museum devoted to St Bernard’s coupled with fun activities.

-The fun activities involves a 45 minute walk and playtime with these noble steeds.
-The activities are very popular hence booking in advance is the only way to go.
-Read all about it here.
+The fun activity involves a 45 minute walk and playtime with these noble steeds.
+These activities are very popular hence booking in advance.

 Cost for walk- $30 per person

 One of the most touristy places in Switzerland, known for its lakes,sheer greenery and thrilling outdoor sports.
 Spend at least 3-4 days here due to the numerous activities to do in and around this town.
 Booking hotels in Interlaken can be a challenge year around as all the good hotels get sold out quite easily.
 The trick is to look for hotels in areas that has easy connectivity to Interlaken.
 We stayed at Wilderswil, which was quieter than some areas in Interlaken, yet just a 10 minute train ride away.